-- A cycle is a walk visiting at least 3 unique vertices that starts and ends at the same vertex, and where all vertices except the last visited are unique. - A graph is acyclic if no subgraph is a cycle.
+- A cycle is a walk that starts and ends at the same vertex and where all vertices except the last visited are unique. - A graph is acyclic if no subgraph is a cycle.
 Acyclic graphs are also called forests - A tree is a connected acyclic graph.
 It's also a connected component of a forest. - A spanning tree of a graph G is a subgraph that is a tree and also contains every vertex of G. A graph can only have a spanning tree if it's connected - A spanning forest of G is a collection of spanning trees, one for each connected component of G